 This room is cleaned prior to operations and this is logged whenever used.

-In addition, The Practice was also routinely audited by Kent and Medway NHS facilities last year.
-This is a professional and experienced NHS service provider which audits NHS establishments in the South East to ensure they are providing exceptional cleaning; waste management to ensure an excellent environment is maintained for patients, staff and visitors.
+The Practice was also routinely audited by Kent and Medway NHS again this year.
+This is a professional and experienced NHS service provider which audits NHS establishments in the South East to ensure they are providing exceptional cleaning and waste management.
+This is to ensure a safe and clean environment is maintained for patients, visitors and staff.